MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 1. Select **Index and Reservation**.
 1. Select the **Allocation** tab.

-For example, if you use two group names and set them to [channel, customerGroup], these names will be valid for allocation-related requests when you call the configuration update API.
+For example, if you use two group names and set them to "channel" and "customerGroup", these names will be valid for allocation-related requests when you call the configuration update API.

 ### Map allocation groups to Intelligent Order Management mappings

-In order to be able to call these groups form Intelligent Order management order orchestration flows, you will need to map these allocation groups to a predefined list of allocation groups from Intelligent Order Management.
+To be able to call groups from Intelligent Order management order orchestration flows, you must map allocation groups to a predefined list of allocation groups.

-to make assignments, follow these steps.
+To map allocation groups, follow these steps.

 1. Go to **Settings**.
 1. Go to **Index and Reservations**.